prmtl/appfy.recipe.gae/README.txt

 Options
 ~~~~~~~

-:sdk-directory: path to the App Engine SDK directory.
+:sdk-directory: Path to the App Engine SDK directory.
 It can be an
     absolute path or a reference to the `appfy.recipe.gae:sdk` destination
     option.
 Default is `${buildout:parts-directory}/google_appengine`.
+:appcfg-script: Name of the appcfg script to be installed in the bin
+    directory..
+Default is `appcfg`.
+:bulkload_client-script: Name of the bulkloader script to be installed in
+    the bin directory.
+Default is `bulkload_client`.
+:bulkloader-script: Name of the bulkloader script to be installed in
+    the bin directory.
+Default is `bulkloader`.
+:dev_appserver-script: Name of the dev_appserver script to be installed in
-:dev_appserver-script: path to the dev_appserver script.
-Default is
+    the bin directory.
+Default is `dev_appserver`.
-    `${buildout:bin-directory}/dev_appserver`.
+:remote_api_shell-script: Name of the remote_api_shell script to be
-:appcfg-script: path to the appcfg script.
-Default is
+    installed in the bin directory.
+Default is `remote_api_shell`.
-    `${buildout:bin-directory}/appcfg`.

 Example
 ~~~~~~~